Skip to Content

 Work On A Cool Engine

 It is best to have ample time to wait for your car's engine to cool down before starting to work underneath.
-Otherwise, you might contract severe burns if you attempt to work on the hot components.
+Otherwise, you might contract severe burns if you attempt to work on hot components.
 Also, hot fumes will come out, or hot liquid and oil might leak.

 Use The Proper Tools